vaginessa/usbrubberducky-wiki/index.md

 ![USB Rubber Ducky](images/d1.jpg)

 ##Purchase
-The USB Rubber Ducky is currently in stock and shipping world-wide today from [The HakShop](http://hakshop.myshopify.com/products/usb-rubber-ducky).
+* The USB Rubber Ducky is currently in stock and shipping world-wide today from [The HakShop](http://hakshop.myshopify.com/products/usb-rubber-ducky).
-Bulk discounts available for accredited educational institutions, government, military and non-profit hackerspaces.
-[Request a Quote](http://hakshop.myshopify.com/pages/contact)

 ##About the USB Rubber Ducky
 **The Original Keystroke Injection Tool**